 As concerns (1), the student might list units completed so far, describe units in progress, list the units still needed to fulfill, and express any concerns about completing units on time.
-If the student is behind on units, he/she might provide a catch-up plan and discuss strategies regarding timely completion of the units.
-As for (2), the student might discuss thoughts about a general exam topic, and his/her views on that topic.
+If behind on units, the student might provide a catch-up plan and discuss strategies regarding timely completion of the units.
+As for (2), the student might discuss thoughts about a general exam topic and views on that topic.
 The student might also discuss work-in-progress on the general exam topic, or any questions about the general exam process.

 Pre-generals students are not normally advised by faculty who are currently on LOA unless specific permission is given by the faculty advisor.